 DRAMA PROGRAM: Each fall, the College sponsors Shakespeare on the Green, an outdoor Shakespeare festival that combines campus and community talent.
-In the spring, students have the opportunity to participate in or to attend additional theatrical events on campus, including productions for area school children.
+In December and in the spring, students have the opportunity to participate in or to attend additional theatrical events on campus, including productions for area school children.